Hasselbacken

-Hasselbacken is a restaurant in Cirkus, Djurgården in Stockholm, Sweden with a connection to a hotel at Hazelliusbacken 20 in Södra Djurgården with a history dating back to 1748.
+Hasselbacken is a restaurant in Cirkus, Djurgården in Stockholm, Sweden with a connection to a hotel at Hazeliusbacken 20 in Södra Djurgården with a history dating back to 1748.

-Since 2019 the restaurant and hotel have been part of the Pop House Sweden group preserved by the majority owners Björn Ulvaeus and Conni Jonsson.
+Since 2019 the restaurant and hotel have been part of the Pophouse Entertainment group preserved by the majority owners Björn Ulvaeus and Conni Jonsson.

 History

 The site was first mentioned in 1748.
 The beer and waffle store Dunderhyttan was located at the site of the restaurant at the time.
 Hasselbackskrogen was first mentioned in the 1760s.
 The first restaurant was a red cabin located at the site of the current restaurant, which got its name from the hazel plants growing at the site.
 In 1836 the restaurant was changed into the summer villa Ludvigsro of wholesale merchant G. Michaelson.

 In 1852 the baker Wilhelm Davidson bought the property, starting the golden era of Hasselbacken.
 Davidson commissioned a new main building according to Johan Fredrik Åbom's drawings and returned the old name into use.
 The restaurant Hasselbacken opened in 1853.
 Davidson commissioned Villa Hasselbacken for himself, which was completed in 1866 and is located northwest of the restaurant.

 Davidson later opened a café called Gubbhyllan at a nearby location.
 The entire Hasselbacken restaurant burned down in 1872 and a new building was constructed from 1872 to 1874.
 The restaurant became widely known, famous for its grandiose celebrations among the upper classes.
 The building was moved to Skansen in the 1960s (now known as the Tobacco and Matchstick Museum in Stockholm).